How do I know if you would be the right counsellor for me?

 How much does a session cost?
 Is it covered by insurance?

-The fee for services is $180 per session (50-60 minutes - with longer sessions prorated to this amount).
-This fee is slightly lower than the recommended fee schedule for Psychologists provided by the Psychologists Association of Alberta.
-I have a few sliding scale spots on my case load for those who are not able to financially manage the full fee.
+The fee for services is $200 per session (50-60 minutes – with longer sessions prorated to this rate).
+This fee is in accordance with with the fee schedule for Psychologists provided by the Psychologists Association of Alberta.
+I have a few sliding scale spots on my case load for those who are not able to finically manage the full fee.
 If these spots are full, I am happy to refer to other sliding scale therapists or community agencies.

-Psychological services are approved by the Canadian Revenue Agency as an approved medical expense for tax purposes.
+Psychological services are approved by the Canadian Revenue Agency as an approved medical expense for income tax.

 What will our first session be like?